Damocles-fr/PPJF/README.md

 - The next steps are optional, but I recommend checking them out for quality-of-life improvements
 - You can test if it works already.

-### If PotPlayer is lauching but fail to launch the media : Workaround
+### If PotPlayer starts but fail to launch the media : Workaround
 - Edit "potplayer.ps1" located in "C:\ProgramData\PotPlayerJellyfin"
   	- At the end of the file, just before : echo "Chemin normalisé : $path"
   	- Add this line : $path = $path -replace "\\share\\SHAREFOLDER\\", "D:"
   	- In this, change "\\share\\SHAREFOLDER\\" with the start of the the wrong path shown if you click on "more info" when Potplayer fail to launch the media from Jellyfin
-  	  It should be everything that appear here but not in the Windows explorer path of your movies)
+  	  It should be the part of the path that appear in "more info" but not in the Windows explorer path of your movies
   	- Add double slash \\ in your own path, they are essential
   	- Replace "D:" with the drive letter of your NAS or drive in Windows
   	- For exemple "$path = $path -replace "\\share\\_MEDIA\\", "D:""
-	That works for everything located in my NAS mounted as the D: drive in Windows. "\\share\\_MEDIA\\" depends of your NAS/drives configuration (see "more info" in Potplayer when it fail to launch the media from Jellyfin)
+	That works for everything located in my NAS mounted as the D: drive in Windows, so D:\FILMS, D:\SERIES etc.
+	"\\share\\_MEDIA\\" depends of your NAS/drives configuration (see "more info" in Potplayer when it fail to launch the media from Jellyfin to identify your issue)

 ### 7. Optional : Preserving User login and settings in the browser